johnny-581/ComfortCornerUpdated/README.md

 # ComfortCornerUpdated
-An updated version of our hackathone project
+An updated version of our hackathone project, using node.js and express.